GrapeBaBa/concrete/concrete-core/book/src/tutorial.md

 ```

 Now, let's implement that entity.
 What we want is to implement a `GpuLweCiphertextVector32` entity
-for the `LweCiphertextVectorEntity` trait from the specification.
+for the `LweCiphertextVectorEntity` trait in the specification.

-First, in the private module we're going to implement a structure that's going to be wrapped by
-this `GpuLweCiphertextVector32`.
-That structure is going to contain a void pointer that will
+A proposition of implementation is to have `GpuLweCiphertextVector32` wrap a structure containing a
-eventually be allocated on the GPU, and some metadata.
-For example, you can create a new `lwe.rs`
+void pointer for the data on the GPU, and some metadata (LWE dimension, etc.).
+To do this, create a
-file in the `private` module, containing:
+new `lwe.rs` file in the `private` module, containing:

 ```asm
 // Fields with `d_` are data in the GPU